 Pedestrians

-As noted above, pedestrians in crosswalks have the right of way, and drivers must let them complete crossing the street before driving into the crosswalk.
+When must a driver yield to a pedestrian?
+As noted above, drivers must yield the right of way to pedestrians in crosswalks and drivers must let them complete crossing the street before driving into the crosswalk.
 However, if a pedestrian is crossing in a crosswalk against a Do Not Walk signal or sign, they do not have the right of way.

 Traffic Jams